qgis/QGIS-Documentation/docs/gentle_gis_introduction/introducing_gis.rst

     areas are.
     For example a recent satellite image taken during a flood can help to show where people may need rescuing.
-  - Sometimes people do bad things to the the environment, like dumping dangerous chemicals that kill plants and animals.
-Using raster data from satellites can help us to monitor for these type of problems.
+  - Sometimes people do bad things to the environment, like dumping dangerous chemicals that kill plants and animals.
+Using raster data from satellites can help us to monitor for these types of problems.
   - Town planners can use raster data from satellites to see where informal settlements are and to help in planning infrastructure.